vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 from people;
 ```

 That said, it's good practice to capitalize SQL keywords to help distinguish them from other parts of your query, like column and table names.
-Also note the semicolon at the end of the `SELECT` statement—this tells SQL it's the end of your query.
+Also note the semicolon at the end of the `SELECT` statement — this tells SQL where the end of your query is.

 *** =pre_exercise_code
 ```{python}